Cam-4587/TechTalk/README.md

 [Creating a user instance](https://www.youtube.com/watch?v=vMKg8W2JEUo&list=PL_KegS2ON4s580mS3nPt5x_eu6kO2cvOc&index=6) - This Youtube tutorial helped me with creating a profile when the user registers via signals.py.

-[Summernote Customisation](https://stackoverflow.com/questions/28812825/custom-toolbar-with-summernote) and [Summernote Width](https://stackoverflow.com/questions/61657061/how-do-i-resize-the-width-of-summernote)  - These posts in stack overflow helped me in terms of configuring django summernote in settings.py to alter the toolbar of django summernote and adjusting the width of the summernote text area.

 [limiting the number of tags](https://stackoverflow.com/questions/58369155/how-to-limit-the-amount-of-tags-allowed-in-django-taggit) - This overflow post helped me limit the number of tags a user can add to a blog post.

 [About us page image and blog placeholder image.](https://www.freepik.com/free-vector/character-illustration-people-holding-blogging-icons_3425167.htm#fromView=image_search&page=1&position=0&uuid=fdc26587-7189-40e7-b4ef-1937a36dab7d)

 [Website technology icon](https://www.flaticon.com/free-icon/technology_10444049?term=technology&page=1&position=25&origin=search&related_id=10444049) and [Favicon converter](https://image.online-convert.com/convert-to-ico) to turn image into favicon.

-[Styling Django forms](https://www.youtube.com/watch?v=6-XXvUENY_8) This youtube tutorial helped me to style my blog post form forms using widgets to give the form form control.
+[Styling Django forms](https://www.youtube.com/watch?v=6-XXvUENY_8) This youtube tutorial helped me to style my blog post form using widgets to give the form form control.

-[Summernote widget](https://stackoverflow.com/questions/52168446/how-to-use-django-summernote-in-templates) - This stack overflow post helped incorporate summernote as an inline widget so that summernote could be incorporated into my forms.
+[W3Schools Collapsible](https://www.w3schools.com/howto/howto_js_collapsible.asp) - This page from W3schools is where I got the Javascript from for the collapsible section in the reply sections.

+Rebecca from the Code institute - Rebecca from the code institute helped me to implement the collapsible element to all comments whereas before it was only targeing odd numbered comments.

+[Django CKEditor](https://django-ckeditor.readthedocs.io/en/latest/) and [Django Wysiwyg Tutorial | CKEditor - Code With Stein ](https://www.youtube.com/watch?v=Rh7THG1-THU) - The combination of this document and this youtube tutorial was used to implement the CKeditor in this project.

 [Inline items](https://stackoverflow.com/questions/33748059/add-inline-model-to-django-admin-site) - This stack overflow post helped in adding inline elements to my models in the admin panel.

 [MS4-ARTstop](https://github.com/AmyOShea/MS4-ARTstop.git) - This project from Amy O Shea helped me Format my README section.

-[I think therefore I blog](https://github.com/Code-Institute-Solutions/blog/tree/main/01_getting_set_up) - This project from the code institute introduced me to django summernote and django all auth that was incorporated into my project and helped me when it came to creating unit tests for automatic testing.
+[I think therefore I blog](https://github.com/Code-Institute-Solutions/blog/tree/main/01_getting_set_up) - This project from the code institute introduced me with django all auth that was incorporated into my project and helped me when it came to creating unit tests for automatic testing.
 This project also helped me when creating my Post, Comment and Profile models.
-This project alos helped me implement pagination into the home page and the user's blog post page.
+This project also helped me implement pagination into the home page and the user's blog post page.